How to grow and where to plant Skimmia

 If you would like scented flowers, Skimmia japonica ‘Fragrans’ has many white scented flowers in late spring.
 An upright form growing to around 1m.
 This is a male variety and will not produce berries.

 If you want skimmia with berries, you need a female plant with a male nearby or a hermaphrodite.
-Based on which good varieties for berries are: 'Olympic flame' lovely red berries a compact shrub around 1.5m all round; 'Pabella' up to 1.5m but more slender around .5 m wide; 'Key white' has white berries, around 1.5m and the only variety which tolerates a sunny position.
+Based on which good varieties for berries are: 'Olympic flame', lovely red berrie,s a compact shrub around 1.5m all round; 'Pabella' up to 1.5m but more slender around .5 m wide; 'Key white' has white berries, around 1.5m and the only variety which tolerates a sunny position.

 What to do about yellow leaves on a Skimmia?

 On the left is a really healthy looking Skimmia contrast with the Skimmia on the right, which is looking yellow and failing to thrive.
 Yellow leaves are often associated with chlorotic growth, but not so here.
 The problem is the position of the plant.
 The plant on the right is growing in too much sun, which Skimmia will not tolerate.
 A case of right plant, wrong place.
-If your skimmia looks sickly and as if it is dying, it is almost certainly suffering from too much sun.
+If your skimmia looks sickly and as if it is dying, it could be suffering from too much sun.

 With the exception of Skimmia 'Kew Green', plant all skimmia in light to full shade, their preferred growing conditions.